 There are different types of productive assets.
 The most common of them are stocks, bonds, and real estate investments.
 Each type has its peculiarities.
 Investing in stocks means that you will share the part of company’s results getting benefit from any income.
 A regular dividend is a chance to build wealth over time without a large amount at the start.
+For instance, you can invest in real estate companies like Fraser and enjoy Frasers commercial trust dividend.
+You will continue to rip from these benefits for a long time.
+Established real estate companies have high potential of growth and that means you will get higher dividends with time.
 Bonds investment implies a loan the company with a fixed time period, value, and a predetermined rate of interest.
 Stocks are riskier than bonds, but also might turn out to be more rewarding in the long run.
 Real estate investing presumes either improving the real property and selling it for a better price, or letting others use it in exchange for payment.
 The most important is to choose the right property for investment.

 3. Choose the Type Of Ownership

 After you decide which type of investment is the most suitable for you, it is time to think about how you would like to own it.
 Will it be outright or through a pooled mechanism?
 Outright ownership allows the investor to buy shares directly from individual companies.
 It requires some time for research as it is necessary to calculate enterprise value, profit, and risks.
 If you are not sure you have enough knowledge or time, it is better to choose pooled ownership.
 In this case you will invest through a mutual fund and get a part in a number of companies.
 The control of the situation will be delegated to a small group of people that will make decisions and changes if it is necessary.